JuliaPerf/LIKWID.jl/docs/src/marker_gpu.md

 NvMon group name	Description
 --------------------------------------------------------------------------------
     DATA	Load to store ratio
-FLOPS_DP	Double-precision floating point
+FLOPS_SP	Single-precision floating point
 FLOPS_HP	Half-precision floating point
-FLOPS_SP	Single-precision floating point
+FLOPS_DP	Double-precision floating point
 ```
 These groups can be passed to the command line option `-W`.
+Note that you can also query the available GPU performance groups programmatically using [`LIKWID.NvMon.get_groups(gpuid::Integer)`](@ref).

 Another important option is `-G <list>`, where `<list>` is a list of GPUs to monitor.
 Note that GPU ids start with zero (not one).